 We are fully committed to continuous improvement and innovation in our internal policies, processes, operations, and reporting mechanisms.
-We must continually evaluate our processes to ensure we are living our mission by example in promoting efficiency and effectiveness, and timely updating or revising them as needed.
+We will pay close attention to our operating environment, and pivot accordingly.
+We will regularly evaluate our processes to ensure we are living our mission by example in promoting efficiency and effectiveness, and timely updating or revising them as needed.

-- 1. Continually review and update policies and work processes, including those related to audit, evaluation, investigation, and internal operations.
+- I. Review and periodically update policies and work processes, including those related to audit, evaluation, investigation, and internal operations.
 This will include integrating technology and data collection techniques to improve the efficiency and effectiveness of all OIG activities. - 2.
 Ensure that all investigations, audit, and evaluation policies and procedures fully align with standards and recommended practices, with particular emphasis on those promulgated by the U.S. Government Accountability Office and the Council of the Inspectors General on Integrity and Efficiency (CIGIE). - 3.
 Maintain efficient, effective, innovative, and ethical policies and processes for key internal operations, including human capital management, procurement, financial management, information technology, and operations.

-GOAL 4: COMUNICATIONS
+GOAL 4: COMMUNICATIONS